Loki2024/ImpulseLabs/POSTGRES_SETUP.md

-# PostgreSQL Database Setup for BuyBye
+# PostgreSQL Database Setup for Impaulse

-I've created a complete PostgreSQL backend for your BuyBye application.
+I've created a complete PostgreSQL backend for your Impaulse application.
 Here's what was set up:

 ## 📁 Files Created